Skip to main content

 Sleep is absolutely essential to all animals, including humans.
 Insufficient sleep reduces our learning, memory and cognitive abilities, causes brain impairment and increases the risks of numerous diseases from cancer to diabetes, coronary heart diseases and even death.
 On the other hand, sleep boosts our mental, emotional and physical health and capabilities in ways that no amount of drugs or medical interventions can provide.

-Unfortunately, most people in modern societies are sleep-deprived, and we don’t even realize it because we’re so used to operating at sub-optimal levels.
+Dr Matthew Walker reveals that most people in modern societies are sleep-deprived, and we don’t even realize it because we’re so used to operating at sub-optimal levels.
 It’s time we understand and unlock the transformative power of sleep.
 Let’s now take a quick look at some of those ideas in this Why We Sleep summary.
 For more details, do get a copy of our full 16-page summary.

 Why We Sleep summary_introduction